-Under an arrangement providing for Sogou share-based awards to be available for grants to members of Sohu's Board of Directors, management and other key employees ("Sohu Management Sogou Share Option Arrangement"), which was approved by the boards of directors of Sohu and Sogou in March 2011, Sohu has the right to provide to members of Sohu's Board of Directors, management and other key employees the opportunity to purchase from Sohu up to 12,000,000 ordinary shares of Sogou at a fixed exercise price of \$0.625 or \$0.001 per share.
+Under an arrangement (the "Sohu Management Sogou Share Option Arrangement") that was approved by the boards of directors of Sohu and Sogou in March 2011, Sohu has the right to provide to members of Sohu's Board of Directors, management and key employees of the Sohu Group the opportunity to purchase from Sohu up to 12,000,000 ordinary shares of Sogou at a fixed exercise price of \$0.625 or \$0.001 per share.
 Of these 12,000,000 ordinary shares, 8,800,000 are Sogou ordinary shares previously held by Sohu and 3,200,000 are Sogou ordinary shares that were newly-issued on April 14, 2011 by Sogou to Sohu at a price of \$0.625 per share, or a total of \$2.0 million.
-As of March 31, 2017, Sohu had contractually granted options for the purchase of 10,705,000 Sogou ordinary shares to members of Sohu's Board of Directors, management and other key employees under the Sohu Management Sogou Share Option Arrangement.
+As of June 30, 2017, Sohu had contractually granted options for the purchase of 10,705,000 Sogou ordinary shares to members of Sohu's Board of Directors, management and other key employees under the Sohu Management Sogou Share Option Arrangement.

 Of the contractually-granted Sogou share options for the purchase of 10,705,000 Sogou ordinary shares, options for the purchase of 8,290,000 Sogou ordinary shares vest and become exercisable in four equal installments, with each installment vesting upon a service period requirement for Sohu's management and key employees being met, as well as Sogou's achievement of performance targets for the corresponding period.
 For purposes of recognition of share-based compensation expense, each installment is considered to be granted as of the date that the performance target has been set.
-As of March 31, 2017, Sohu had granted Sogou share options for the purchase of 8,290,000 Sogou ordinary shares under the Sohu Management Sogou Share Option Arrangement.
-As of March 31, 2017, options for the purchase of 8,290,000 Sogou ordinary shares had become vested and exercisable because both the service period and the performance requirements had been met, and vested options for the purchase of 8,232,500 Sogou ordinary shares had been exercised.
+As of June 30, 2017, Sohu had granted Sogou share options for the purchase of 8,290,000 Sogou ordinary shares under the Sohu Management Sogou Share Option Arrangement.
+As of June 30, 2017, options for the purchase of 8,290,000 Sogou ordinary shares had become vested and exercisable because both the service period and the performance requirements had been met, and vested options for the purchase of 8,290,000 Sogou ordinary shares had been exercised.